JorgeDeLosRazo/CE-Amplifier/README.md

 Using this method we get the maximum current gain is approximately $$\beta = 293.5$$ and the collector current for this beta vlaue is approximately $$I_C = 8.9\text{mA}$$

+## Unity Gain Frequency $$f_T$$
+The unity gian frequency is useful when evaluating the frequency response of the CE amplifier.
+This parameter won't be used in this project however it is still an important parameter to obtain.<br>
+  Hello

 ## Common-Emitter Amplifier Design
 A CE amplifier was designed using the $$V_A$$ and $$\beta$$ found above.
 The CE amplifier was designed to have the following values:
   * $$|A_V| \geq 200$$